devanshuupadhyay/EEMR/README.md

 *   Create a GitHub repository and establish a robust branch strategy (`main` for production, `dev` for integration).
 *   Configure Docker for both frontend and backend services to ensure consistent development and deployment environments.
 *   Implement a GitHub Actions CI/CD pipeline for automated testing, linting, and deployment to a cloud service like Render.
-*   Establish a basic FastAPI project structure, including URL path versioning (`/api/v1/...`).
+*   Establish a basic FastAPI project structure, including URL path versioning
-### Dev steps
-*   mkdir backend, frontend, .vscode
-*   ni .gitignore -Force | Out-Null
-#### create python venv and activate
-*   python -m venv .venv
-#### allow running the activation script in this session, then activate
-*   Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process -Force . .\.venv\Scripts\Activate.ps1

-#### make backend directory and install dependencies
-*   mkdir backend\app -Force
-*   cd backend
-*   pip install --upgrade pip
-*   create requirement.txt
-*   fastapi "uvicorn[standard]" pydantic tinydb dramatiq[redis] redis structlog sentry-sdk python-dotenv
-*   pip install -r requirements.txt

-#### Create backend/app/main.py
-Explanation:
-*   TinyDB keeps everything file-based and easy to inspect (ideal for single-physician demo).
-*   audit_middleware logs each HTTP request into an audit table — gives you an audit trail for Milestone 1.
-*   create-user route satisfies the “one-click user creation for simple demo” requirement (but note the security warning).

 ### Step 2 — Background worker skeleton (Dramatiq) with Redis broker
 *   Create backend/app/tasks.py
-*   add a minimal background worker and Redis broker so you can queue background jobs (e.g., sending emails).
+*   add a minimal background worker and Redis broker

 ### Step 3 — Frontend: scaffold Nuxt 3 + Tailwind placeholder
 *   create frontend/ using Nuxt 3, install Tailwind & Flowbite (Flowbite will be added later).
-*   npx nuxi@latest init frontend
-*   cd frontend
-*   npm install --save-dev tailwindcss postcss autoprefixer
-*   npm install flowbite pinia

 #### Step 4 — Docker Compose skeleton (backend + redis + frontend)
 * Create docker-compose.yml at project root